-In accordance with federal financial aid regulations, CCCCD has developed the following SAP Policy which outlines the minimum academic and progress requirements that a student must maintain in order to remain eligible to receive student financial assistance.
-This policy also applies to state aid that requires federal SAP but does not apply to California College Promise Grants, formerly known as Board of Governor Fee Waivers.
+In accordance with federal and state financial aid regulations, CCCCD has developed the following SAP Policy which outlines the minimum academic and progress requirements that a student must maintain in order to remain eligible to receive student financial assistance.
+This policy also applies to state aid that requires federal SAP, but does not apply to California College Promise Grants, formerly known as Board of Governor Fee Waivers.
 All coursework approved for Academic Renewal will be included in SAP evaluations.

 SAP will be reviewed for all students after each term (including summer), regardless of whether financial assistance was received.
-SAP is evaluated based on all units and grades received at Los Medanos College, Diablo Valley College, Contra Costa College, any other CCCCD site and at institutions outside of CCCCD (including foreign schools), if those transcripts have been received and evaluated at any campus or center within CCCCD.
+SAP is evaluated based on all units and grades received at Los Medanos College, Diablo Valley College, Contra Costa College, any other CCCCD site, and at institutions outside of CCCCD (including foreign schools), if those transcripts have been received and evaluated at any campus or center within CCCCD.
+Students who have transfer units from another college may submit an appeal to request a transcript review for their current program, if one has not yet occurred.
+As a result of the review, units that do not count towards a student's current program of study will be excluded from a student's SAP calculation, potentially improving a student's SAP standing.